altafsamnani/bidx-frontend/wp-content/plugins/jetpack-sharing/readme.txt

 * [JP Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.

 == Changelog ==

+= 3.9.6 =

+* New sharing button: let users share your content using Skype.
+* Added a new filter to customize the default OpenGraph description.

+= 3.8 =

+* Enhancement: Added a possibility to opt-out of sharing for a single post
+* Enhancement: Added bbPress support
+* Enhancement: Added more configuration to the Likes modal
+* Enhancement: Made the reddit button open a new tab
+* Enhancement: Removed unused files
+* Enhancement: Updated the Google logo
+* Enhancement: New filter to choose if sharing meta box should be shown.
+* Enhancement: New filter to allow sharing button markup to be editable.
+* Enhancement: New filter to allow you to specify a custom Facebook app ID.
+* Bug Fix: Added a thumbnail image to OpenGraph tags on pages with DailyMotion embeds
+* Bug Fix: Fixed Twitter Cards tags escaping
+* Bug Fix: Made OpenGraph tags for title and description use proper punctuation
+* Bug Fix: Made sure Likes can be disabled on the front page
+* Bug Fix: Fixed OpenGraph tags for Instagram embeds
+* Bug Fix: Fixed compatibility issues with bbPress
+* Bug Fix: Use full SSL Pinterest url instead of protocol relative.
+* Bug Fix: Fixed plus signs appearing in tweets shared from iOS.

+= 3.6 =

+* Enhancement: Retire StumbleUpon
+* Enhancement: Upgrade to reCAPTCHA 2.0 for Email Sharing
+* Enhancement: LinkedIn always uses https for share counts. (saved extra http request)
+* Bug Fix: Fix Facebook share button not showing for Australian & Canadian locale

+= 3.5.3 =

+* Enhancement: Reduce spam through email sharing
+* Bug Fix: Styling fixes
+* Enhancement: Changes Facebook share count method per Facebook API change
+* Bug Fix: Changes Facebook share count endpoint
+* Security Hardening: Remove Genericons example.html file.

 = 3.4.1 =